 At the end of your discernment counseling process you and your spouse have either made a decision, or you haven’t.
 The results are clear and easy to measure.

 Marriage counseling, on the other hand, doesn’t have an objective that is as clear as discernment counseling.
 When marriage counseling is over, a couple can’t always tell whether it was successful or not.

 Sure, you may still be together once your counseling is over … but are you happy?
 Is your relationship obviously better?
 And, if it is better, will it stay that way?

 Those are all difficult questions to answer, They’re also very subjective.
 That makes the outcome of marriage counseling much more murky than the outcome of discernment counseling.

 Who Should NOT Use Discernment Counseling

-Discernment counseling is not appropriate if you have been the victim of domestic violence or if your spouse is threatening you in any way.
-It also won’t help if you (or your spouse) is unwilling to be honest and look at how each of you contributed to the problems in your marriage.
+(NOTE: Discernment counseling is not appropriate if you have been the victim of domestic violence or if your spouse is threatening you in any way.)

 Does Discernment Counseling Make Sense for You?

 If you’re stuck in indecision, struggling to decide whether to stay married or get a divorce, discernment counseling can be a Godsend.
 It can help you and your spouse take stock of your marriage, figure out what went wrong, and decide whether or not you want to try again.